googleapis/synthtool/README.md

 - commit and push the changes to a branch and open a PR!

 ### Node.js
 Node.js generation is similar to python.
-For an example `synth.py` you can use https://github.com/googleapis/nodejs-speech/blob/master/synth.py as an example.
+For an example `synth.py` you can look at https://github.com/googleapis/nodejs-speech/blob/master/synth.py.

 ### Ruby
 - TODO.
 Should be similar to Python